 Either way, we would encourage a visit to this fascinating and beautiful part of Cornwall (on a sunny day) when the sky and distant sea are blue.
 Our ancestors knew how to choose a good spot for a house.

-Having said that they are not easy to find, try these what3words locations:
+Having said that they are not easy to find: